hawks58/hello-world/README.md

 Hello,

-Hawks here.
-I have been learning code for a year so far, I have spent time with Javascript and PHP, now I'm learning C#.
+Hawks here, I'm a hobbiest programmer that intends to use git as a means to get my projects under control.
-I build the odd website, have fun with different linux distros and generally want to challenge myself.
+My main language is C#, but I have been known to code in C, C++, Javascript and Lua.